Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 5. **Ask Cursor to conduct a security review** before checking your code into a public repo ask Cursor if it is safe to do so.
 A common mistake is checking your API keys into a public repo.
 Cursor will discover issues like that.

 6. **Post to GitHub and/or Create a demo video.** Share early and often.
-Collapsing the time it takes to create a prototype is less of a benefit if nobody has access to you are working on.
+Collapsing the time it takes to create a prototype is less of a benefit if nobody has access to what you are working on.
 The goal is to iterate quickly and learn.
 Ship a video of the end-to-end flow daily to somebody... anybody.

 ## Common Issues